TSFitPy-developers/TSFitPy/README.md

       - You need to specify the element name, the model atom and the linelist
       - It will add the labels to the linelist and save it in
       - You can then use that linelist for the NLTE fitting
+      - Note on the usage of the script.
+The model atom should not have too many weird comments, because Python expects really specific formatting.
+        - Importantly, after the levels, the comment should start with `* UP` or `* RADIATIVE` to stop reading the levels
+        - Each level should have approximately this format: `      0.0000    2.0 ' Level     1  =    2p6.3s2S           ' 1`, so space locations are important.
+6th or 7th column is the electron configuration, which should not have any spaces:
+          - I.e. 4th is level energy and 6th is electron configuration OR 5th is level energy and 7th is electron configuration

 ## ifort compiler installation